ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

 - The view—A 3D model of a city with plans, projects, and feedback from citizens represented by multicolored pins.

-- The search panel—An interactive side panel with search and filter functionality with a full list of plans, projects, and indicators.
+- The search panel—An interactive side panel with search and filter functionality with a list of plans, projects, and indicators.
 The side panel provides details about a selected item when clicked.

 The overview is the first thing you see after starting ArcGIS Urban.
 Depending on your permissions, the overview can either be read-only or the starting point for creating and editing plans, projects, and indicators.
 As an administrator, you can configure Urban using the data manager in the overview.